mady1991/Tech-LalaMove-Challenge/README.md

   persistence.
   * [Data Binding][11] - Declaratively bind observable data to UI elements.
   * [LiveData][13] - Build data objects that notify views when the underlying database changes.
+  * [Navigation][94] - For set up and work with the Navigation component
+  * [Dagger][96] - Automate dependency injection in your app & you don't have to write tedious & error-prone boilerplate code.
+  * [Pagination][95] - For easier to load data gradually and gracefully within your app's RecyclerView.
   * [ViewModel][17] - Store UI-related data that isn't destroyed on app rotations.
 Easily schedule asynchronous tasks for optimal execution.
 * [UI][30] - Details on why and how to use UI Components in your apps - together or separate
   * [Layout][35] - Lay out widgets using different algorithms.
 * Third party
-  * [Kotlin Coroutines][91] for managing background threads with simplified code and reducing needs for callbacks
+  * [RXJava][91] for managing background threads with simplified code and reducing needs for callbacks
   * [Retrofit2][92] for client and server intreaction and callback
+  * [Glide][93] for fetching images from server

 [0]: https://developer.android.com/jetpack/components
 [1]: https://developer.android.com/topic/libraries/support-library/packages#v7-appcompat